AAA3A-AAA3A/Red-Web-Dashboard/docs/third_parties.rst

 ---------------------------------

 If you're reading this, it means that you've made it to the end of this guide.
 Congratulations!
-You are now prepared with the Third Parties integrations for Red-Dashboard.
+You are now prepared with the Third Parties integrations for Red-Web-Dashboard.